Teaching English in Thailand: Living in Thailand

 Health Benefits

 Most schools include medical coverage in their contracts following a three-month probationary period.
-During the first three months in country, some schools may ask for an employee to obtain their own insurance or may assist in covering it through one of the various organizations such as BUPA or AIA.
+During the first three months in-country, some schools may ask for an employee to obtain their own insurance or may assist in covering it through one of the various organizations such as BUPA or AIA.

 Health care in Thailand is inexpensive and normally of high quality.
 ESL teachers can also choose to obtain insurance through a company in their home country before going abroad.
+This is usually a good idea no matter where you travel.

-It would be prudent to bring a year’s supply of any medication for which you would not be comfortable using a substitute, as brands will vary from North American pharmaceuticals.
+It would be prudent to bring a year’s supply of any medication for which you would not be comfortable using a substitute, as brands will often vary from North American pharmaceuticals.

 Retirement Age

 As in many Asian countries, the established government retirement age is somewhat flexible in the private sector.
 Thailand’s retirement age of 60 is generally adhered to in government schools and most often followed by private schools.
-Some private schools will retain teachers over 60 if they have an already established relationship with them and feel that they continue to be of benefit to the school.
+Some private schools will retain teachers over 60 if they have an already established relationship with them and feel that they will continue to be of benefit to the school.

 Technology and Advancement